 DATA Robots FOR EXCELLENCE

-PLEASE NOTE: By downloading our software, you will be asked to agree to the conditions of use below.
+PLEASE NOTE: By downloading our software, you hereby agree to the conditions of use below.

 Try our free demo service package of a reporting tool for Oracle eBusiness Suite Financials, MYOB AccountRight Premier, QuickBooks from Intuit, or Microsoft Dynamics GP 2010.
 The package includes a Simple GL database that you can use to learn how to navigate menus, extract data, run formatted reports, create new reports and create your own datamarts for new reports.

 - D4E Secure Package (Download, save, then rename file as d4e.msi - before executing.)

 - D4E Self-installing File (Register and install automatically.)

 Default installation will copy files to XLSTART folder so D4E addin will automatically execute when Excel is started.
 Requires Excel 2007 or later, and relevant ERP package (Oracle eBS, MYOB, Quickbooks, or MS Dynamics GP) with ODBC driver installed.
 This package is a working demonstration of a reporting tool and if installed completely, can extract GL transactions and balances from your current General Ledger.
 Make sure you have a working ODBC connection to your Oracle Financials (or MYOB or QuickBooks or MS Dynamics GP) before running the demo.
 For more information, please read notes below on How to Use D4E with Oracle eBS Financials, MYOB, QuickBooks, or MS Dynamics GP.